Sylvia-Siyu-Chen/Sylvia-Siyu-Chen/README.md

 My name is Sylvia Chen, currently a student @[New York University](https://www.nyu.edu/) majoring in **Computer Science**, double minoring in **Business Studies & Math**

-- 🔭 I’m currently working in a team of four on an auto-complete reaserch using N-gram language model: [NLP-auto-complete](https://github.com/Sylvia-Siyu-Chen/NLP-auto-complete)
+- 🔭 I’m currently working on a next-word prediction research of n-gram performance analysis: [NLP-auto-complete](https://github.com/Sylvia-Siyu-Chen/NLP-auto-complete)
 - 📫 How to reach me: sylvia.chen@nyu.edu
 - 💬 Interested in **full-stack engineering**
 - 🐱 Fun fact: my [cat](https://www.sylviachen.me/cat) does most of the coding; her favorite languages are Java and Python